mpa139/allanlab/_pages/resources.md

 ## Software

-THe following open source code and software packages have been developed by our lab:
+The following open source code and software packages have been developed by our lab:

 [MSM](https://github.com/ecr05/MSM_HOCR) - a tool for multimodal alignment of cortical surface data.
 This is the image registration software used by the [Human Connectome Project (HCP) pipelines](https://www.humanconnectome.org/software/hcp-mr-pipelines) and in the [HCP parcellation paper](https://www.nature.com/articles/doi%3A10.1038/nature18933)